Boies Penrose: U.S. Senate and National Republican Party Committee

-Personal life and business
+Personal life

 Penrose was six foot four inches tall and was nicknamed "Big Grizzly".
 He had a huge appetite and was known to have a dozen eggs at breakfast and a full turkey at lunch.
 He won a $1,000 bet in an eating contest of 50 oysters and a quart of bourbon that sent his opponent to the hospital.
 He did not like people watching him eat and had screens set up to provide privacy when he dined at the Bellevue-Stratford Hotel in Philadelphia.

 An avid outdoorsman, Penrose enjoyed mountain exploration and big-game hunting.
 He was one of the 100 original members of the Boone and Crockett Club.
 According to his hunting guide, W.G.
 (Bill) Manson, they had to spend a lot of time to find a horse big enough to carry Penrose and his custom saddle.
 The horse was called "Senator."
 After Penrose stopped riding, the horse was retired to pasture because no standard saddle would fit him.

 He never married and was known to boast of his love of prostitutes, stating that he didn't "believe in hypocrisy".

-In 1903 Penrose, along with his brothers and father, invested in the formation of the Utah Copper Company.
+In 1903, Penrose, along with his brothers and father, invested in the formation of the Utah Copper Company.